 Table of contents

-Ingredients you will need for these vegan & gluten free peppermint cookies
+Ingredients you will need for these vegan & gluten-free peppermint cookies

 Here’s what you need:

-- 5 tbsp room temperature water
+- 5 tablespoons room temperature water

-- 1/2 tsp baking soda
+- 1/2 teaspoon baking soda

-- 1/8 tsp salt
+- 1/8 teaspoon salt

-- 1 tsp peppermint extract
+- 1 teaspoon peppermint extract

 - 8 mini candy canes, crushed

-How to form and bake the dough for these vegan and gluten free peppermint cookies
+How to form and bake the dough for these vegan and gluten-free peppermint cookies

 - In a large bowl, whisk together the oat flour, almond flour, rolled oats, baking soda and salt.
 Then add the coconut sugar, coconut oil, peppermint extract and flax eggs to the bowl and mix until a dough forms.